Feeding Youngstock The Right Ration For Their Age

 Contracted tendons or epiphysitis are clearly evidence of a problem but the aim is to try and spot a fast growth rate before clinical signs of DOD are apparent.
 Regularly weighing a youngster allows you to monitor ADG which can be plotted on a simple graph (see below): plot time along the bottom or x axis and weight up the side or y axis.

 Plotting your youngster’s weight every couple of weeks will create a growth curve.
-If you see a very steep growth curve forming you may want to reassess the diet and reduce energy intake.
+This will help you in feeding your yearling horse correctly.
+If you see a very steep growth curve forming, you may want to reassess the diet, reduce energy intake, and consider changing the youngstock horse feed and sizes that you are using.
 In contrast, if the curve is very flat it’s an indication the foal isn’t growing very well which may indicate an underlying health problem or simply that the mare isn’t milking very well and so may require more feed.

 Condition scoring foals is slightly different to adult horses in that when they are born, foals have very little body fat and so their ribs and the scapula for example, will be clearly visible.
 Within a few weeks they will begin to fill out and bony areas such as the point of the shoulder and the pelvic bones will have a smoother appearance and should look less protruding.
 Foals are slower to cover their ribs with fat and so don’t worry if you can see your foal’s ribs as they may still be in optimal condition.
 As long as they have rounded quarters and are developing a top line, visible ribs in foals shouldn’t be a cause for concern as it might be in the adult horse.

 Growth spurts often mean youngsters can lose weight as they put their energy into growth.
 This needs to be addressed by increasing energy intake to ensure weight loss isn’t too great or that a lack of energy suppresses growth.
-The aim is to achieve as smooth a growth rate as possible.
+The aim is to achieve as smooth a growth rate as possible with a youngstock horse feed that is carefully tailored to their current nutritional needs, including where applicable a youngstock balancer.
 If a youngster experiences a period of sub-optimal nutrition which is sufficient to slow their rate of growth, they will catch up as soon as they receive a higher plane of nutrition.
 This can result in what is called as “compensatory growth” and may result in a weaker musculoskeletal structure and delay maturation.

 Weaning is usually carried out at around 6 months of age which often means it occurs in the autumn months when grass quality is declining.
 This naturally helps to dry the mare off and gives her time to gain condition prior to having another foal in the spring.
-Between 3 and 4 months of age the foal’s digestive tract starts to develop the ability to gain more nutrition from fibre and so becomes less dependent on a milk based diet.
+Between 3 and 4 months of age the foal’s digestive tract starts to develop the ability to gain more nutrition from fibre and so becomes less dependent on a milk based diet, this means that other youngstock horse feeds can be introduced.
 This is because it takes the foal time to build up a population of the micro-organisms it needs in the gut to digest fibre.
 Until this time the foal is really dependent on a milk-based diet and so weaning prior to 4 months of age is not ideal.

 Most foals are sticking their heads in mum’s bucket within a few days of being born as they are naturally inquisitive to know what’s in the bucket!
 Getting them established on their own feed before weaning is important in helping to minimise weight loss post-weaning especially if this is happening in the autumn as the foal will start to use more energy for keeping warm.

 Most weanlings, yearlings and 2 year olds are out in the field for at least some of the day and so grass will be making a contribution to their nutritional requirements.
-When grass quality is good they may not need any additional energy to maintain their weight and growth but they do still need vitamins and minerals.
+When grass quality is good they may not need any additional energy from youngstock horse feeds to maintain their weight and growth but they do still need vitamins and minerals.
 Copper is an important mineral for growth as it helps to give tendons elasticity and a deficiency has been linked to epiphysitis.
-UK pastures are naturally very low in copper and so supplying a supplement or balancer designed for breeding stock is advisable for all youngstock.
+UK pastures are naturally very low in copper and so supplying a supplement or a youngstock balancer designed for breeding stock is advisable for all.
 This can be mixed in a handful of chopped fibre and fed alongside ad lib forage.
-This may be enough for breeds and individuals that are naturally good- doers all year round but lighter breeds may need some supplementary feed in the winter months or at other times if grazing is sparse.
+This may be enough for breeds and individuals that are naturally good-doers all year round but lighter breeds may need some supplementary feed in the winter months or at other times if grazing is sparse.

 Research suggests that reducing starch intake may be beneficial in reducing the risk of a number of problems including gastric ulcers and colic as well as DOD.
 Feeding a high calorie, chopped fibre feed such as one that combines alfalfa with oil, is a safer alternative to a cereal based feed but can still provide sufficient energy for a youngster.
 Fibre feeds with about 10% added oil contain around 12.5MJ/kg DE which is the same level of energy found in a traditional stud mix.
 All you need to feed alongside is a supplement or balancer to balance the diet.